priyankash-citrix/terraform-cloud-scripts/azure/ha_availability_zones/README.md

 #### Prerequisites
 1. Terraform
-2. AWS CLI installed and configured using the command `aws configure`.
+2. Azure CLI installed and configured using the command `az login`.
 3. Kubernetes configuration utility `kubectl` installed
 4. OpenShift Cluster up and running in Azure platform.